Where to Stay in Gold Coast: 10 Best Areas

 The Main Beach Pavilion And Southport Surf Lifesaving Club, Southport Cable Hut, and Humphrey’s Boat Shed are all heritage-listed buildings.
 Those interested in the history of the area can use these to get an insight into how things once looked and see how they’ve changed as well.

-4. Surfers Paradise, where to stay in Gold Coast for surfing
+5. Coolangatta, where to stay in Gold Coast for family

 From here onwards, the destinations we are going to look at are going to begin getting a lot quieter.
 We begin this stretch in Burleigh Heads, a short way up the coast from our previous destinations.